 Although the canals are generally not very deep they usually contain a thick layer of mud and also have quite a lot of weed - obviously quite

 hazardous for young children in particular should they decide to fall in.
 Perhaps just as potentially hazardous are the canal locks - they have quite deep

 drops when empty or of course contain many feet of water when filled - most locks do not have guard rails or similar.
 Rivers of course have their own hazards - strong currents, deep mud, lots of weed - care must be taken.
 Both rivers and canals often have weirs close by some of which can be walked across - this means strong currents and deep water - once again liberties should not be taken.

-We have several other websites which might be of interest about holiday places, touring and walks - covering destinations such as Cambodia, Myanmar, India, Thailand, Vietnam, Cyprus, lots of Greek Islands, The Algarve and several Canary Islands
+We have several other websites which might be of interest about holiday places, touring and walks - covering India, Cyprus and lots of Greek Islands

 Please visit our Resources Page